 No, we are not planning for an early access release for Chivalry 2.

 Will there be a public beta/alpha?
 How do I sign up?

 The Closed Alpha began in March 2020, under NDA.
-The Beta will follow in March 2021.
+The Closed Beta will follow in April 2021.

 Register for the Closed Alpha (and *new* Closed Beta) here: https://chivalry2.com/alpha